 The next six months of the project will focus on these milestones:

 Community Engagement.
 We need to attract actual use cases for a successful continuation of the activity.
-There are ongoing discussion with several prospective use cases.
+There are ongoing discussions with several prospective use cases.
 We plan to create demonstrators for easier client aggregation.

 Web Client + SDKs.
 For better demonstration of capabilities, we plan to create a web client interacting directly with CDMI server.
 In addition, final versions of Python and Java SDKs with command line tools will be released for user convenience.